Arcadia-Science/2025-zoogle-experiments/README.md

-# 2025-zoogle-collabs
+# 2025-zoogle-experiments

 [![run with conda](https://img.shields.io/badge/run%20with-conda-3EB049?labelColor=000000&logo=anaconda)](https://docs.conda.io/projects/miniconda/en/latest/)

 ## Purpose

-This repository contains the code for the 2025 Zoogle collabs.
+This repository contains the code for the 2025 Zoogle experiments.
 This includes code and utilities for the following analyses.
 [TBI] indicates that the code has been implemented in another branch but needs polishing before it's ready for review.

 ### Organism selection data download and processing